damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ## Conclusion

 Hopefully now you understand the logic of Static Site Generators, how we can use them wisely, and what we can and cannot do with them.
 Dynamic websites are great, for sure.
 But if we don't need all their functionality, SSGs are certainly wonderful alternatives.

 In the third post, which is the last chapter of this series, we will bring you a lot of examples for SSGs already running on GitLab Pages.
-Therefore, you'll be able to see and understand different GitLab CI configurations, and create your own.
+Therefore, we're confident you'll be able to see and understand different GitLab CI configurations, and create your own.

 We already have prepared a bunch of SSGs example projects, you'll find them in the [GitLab Pages][ci-examples] official group.
 You are very welcome to [contribute][pages-contribute]